lyngon/redgrease/docs/source/advanced.rst

     ..
 Note::

-        This only applies to explcit imports of symbols in the :mod:`runtime` module, and not to imports of the moule itself.
+        This only applies to explicit imports of symbols in the :mod:`runtime` module, and not to imports of the module itself.

         I.e, imports of the form::